 - 3 T taco seasoning

-- 3/4 cup chili Verde salsa
+- ¾ cup chili Verde salsa chunky if possible, like La Victoria brand

-- 1 4 oz can of mild green chilis, drained
+- 1 4 oz can of mild green chilis drained

 Instructions

-- Preheat oven to 375.
+- Preheat your oven to 375 F.

 Notes

-Nutrition Information
+Nutrition

 Embeya says